Renesas-EMEV2/Documentation/Android.md

 to update the entire set projects to the Jingerbread (4.1) version, plus our customization.

-In .repo/manifests/deafult.xml, customized projects are linked to the corresponding repositories on our github organization (i.e. "Renesas-EMEV2"), while the rest are pulled off the standard google source repositories, as usual in AOSP.
+In .repo/manifests/deafult.xml, our ROSP custom projects are linked to the corresponding repositories on our github organization (i.e. "Renesas-EMEV2"), while the rest are pulled off the standard google source repositories, as usual in AOSP.

+Each custom project has a "emev-4.1" branch, to track ROSP changes for JB (the "MyPad" branch was used to track changes for GB instead).

-NOTE - Downloading the full AOSP source may take hours to complete, even on a fast connection.
+NOTE - Consider waiting a few hours to downloading the full AOSP source, even on a fast connection, as the complete package is several Gigas.

-Some of the scripts mentioed below require the definition of environment variables, to later refer to the AOSP, or Kernel home dir.
-E.g.:

-	export AOSP=~/renesas/jb
-	export KERNEL=~/renesas/kernel

-NOTE - Our customized kernel is found on github as well, at: https://github.com/Renesas-EMEV2/RenesasEV2-BSPGB-Kernel in the emev-4.1 branch as well.

 Preparing the build environment
 -------------------------------

 ### Install the mandatory packages

-This is by far the less easy section o describe in general, as it may depend on the host system the build environment is based upon.
-Luckily, you need to fix this up only once (until you decide to migrate the project to a new host):
+This is the section hardest to describe in general, as it depends on the host system the build environment is based upon.
+Luckily, you need to fix this up only once (until at least you decide to migrate the project to a new host):

 You need at least to install the AOSP prerequisite packages, as said in: